Capital improvements vs repairs and maintenance: What’s the difference?

 Categorizing an expenditure as either maintenance or as a capital expenditure is a careful decision that should be made each time any maintenance, repair or renovations are performed.
 To get it right, consider the asset’s value, the intended goal of the work, the scope of work, the actual result and its impact on the asset’s value, depreciation, and equity return.

 Consistently and correctly applying the proper expense categorizations can be challenging.
-Still, it’s worthwhile – and it will go a long way toward ensuring the ongoing financial stability of your association.
+Still, it’s worthwhile – and it will go a long way toward ensuring the ongoing financial stability of your community.

-4. How do community associations fund capital improvement projects?
+4. How do communities fund capital improvement projects?

 In the case of master-planned communities with individual housing, there is often an HOA capital contribution fee.
 The HOA capital contribution fee is a one-time payment due upon the sale of an HOA property.
 The capital contribution is added to the HOA’s reserve account to be utilized for future repairs.